sevidmusic/Roady/CONTRIBUTING.md

 ### Interfaces

-All roady classes must implement a roady interface.
+All roady classes must implement an interface.

 The following is an example of the basic format roady interfaces should adhere to.